praclet/ctf_osint/challenges/level03/shoplifter_shoplifting_2/shoplifter_shoplifting_2.md

 ## Solution
 Twitter advanced search strasbourg the 16th february 2021 and look for a James Wang.
-He says in his bio that the flag is hidden among his profile.
+He says in his bio that the flag is hidden inside his profile.
 Found the flag which is split in 4 part
 1.`72612d4a76ddd7e0` //in a tweet
 2.`1f7ba41e61a8b633` //in a reply to a tweet